-- Fertility treatment: If you receive shots of hCG or gonadotropins (for example, Pregynl, Profasi, Pergonal, APL) for ovulation it's posible to have a positive urine or blood pregnancy test for two to three weeks after the shot and not be pregnant.
+Fertility Treatment: If you receive shots of hCG or gonadotropins (for example, Pregnyl, Profasi, Pergonal, APL) for ovulation, it's possible to have a positive urine or blood pregnancy test for two to three weeks after the shot and not be pregnant.
 A rising blood hCG level usually indicates a pregnancy.
 This is what happened to Kim Kardashian.

-- "Phantom-hCG" The most important though very rare false positive blood test is a woman who has a low positive blood pregnancy test, the urine test is negative, and she is not pregnant.
+Phantom-hCG: Though very rare, a false positive blood test happens with a low positive blood pregnancy test, the urine test is negative, and there is no pregnancy.

 If you have tested positive and are unsure about the results of your home pregnancy test, consult your doctor.

-What Is A Phantom hCG And What Causes the False Positive Pregnancy Test
+What Is A Phantom hCG And What Causes A False Positive Pregnancy Test?

-A "Phantom hCG" is a positive blood pregnancy test without being pregnant.
-Patients with a phantom hCG will have a persistently and not significantly rising positive blood pregnancy test but the urine test is negative.
+A "Phantom hCG" causes a positive blood pregnancy test without being pregnant.
+Patients with a phantom hCG will have a persistently yet not significantly rising positive blood pregnancy test while the urine test is negative.

 The hCG test, or pregnancy test, is one of the most common tests done in laboratories.
 It is assumed that an hCG assay detects only hCG or hCGß.
 This is not always the case. hCG kits can detect a wide and varying range of different hCG-related molecules in serum or urine samples.